SAP-samples/upscale-commerce-open-payment-integration/postman/nexi/hosted-page/README.md

 *CVV any 3 numbers

 Login Details for [Test Merchant Backoffice](https://int-ecommerce.nexi.it/ecomm/web/reporting/ReportLogin.jsp) can be found in area-test.
+Here you can verify transactions received correctly from Upscale and also check Notification logs.

 *For Live, it may be necessary to Have Nexi Allowlist the calling PWA domain for Hosted Page to Work.*